 Semester course; 1 lecture hour.
 1 credit.
 Prerequisite: HCDN 353.
 An overview of professional industry practices, concepts, self-marketing strategies, educational and career options in product innovation and venture creation is presented.
 Preparing written materials, documenting client work and building a professional portfolio for presentation to potential employers are stressed.

-Semester course; 3 lecture hours.
-3 credits.
+Semester course; 1-3 lecture hours.
+1-3 credits.
+May be repeated for a maximum of six credits.
 Study of current and emerging topics in the field of human-centered design.
 Topics may vary from semester to semester.

 HCDN 492.
 Independent Study in Human-centered Design.
 1-3 Hours.